Kandasamypalayam: Temple

-The well known temple for this area Sri Sadayappa Swami Temple is located near this village in Thandampalayam.
+The well known temple for this area Sri Sadayappa Swami Temple is located near this village in kandasamypalayam.
 This temple is famous for Tamil Puthandu(Chithiraikani), on that day Annadhanam will be provided to thousands of people on behalf of village people.
 Other Temples include Sri Sellandiyamman temple, Sri Kariyakaaliyamman Temple, Sri Maahaaliyamman Temple, Sri Maariyamman Temple, Eswaran Temple, Perumal Temple.

 Weekly Market

 Kandasamypalayamweekly Market will be held on Tuesday every week.
 All agriculture people in surrounding areas bring their agricultural products to the market.
 The Market is present near to Panchayat office.